Sushi Rice Bowl (Chirashi-Don) Recipe

-This recipe comes from a fellow Tuttle Publishing author, Debra Samuels (my first cookbook, The Steamy Kitchen Cookbook was published by Tuttle.)
+This sushi rice bowl recipe comes from a fellow Tuttle Publishing author, Debra Samuels (my first cookbook, The Steamy Kitchen Cookbook was published by Tuttle.)
 Debra has lived in Japan for periods totaling over 10 years since the 1970’s, and studied Japanese cuisine throughout her stays.

 Debra is also a food journalist for The Boston Globe and also authored My Korean Table Cookbook.
 Her recipes are simple and comforting.
 You won’t find fancy techniques or exotic ingredients in Debra’s books, just honest, homestyle cooking based on ingredients you’ll find at most well-stocked grocery stores.

 The book we are featuring today is My Japanese Table.
 Featured recipes include: